FastTrackOrg/FastTrack/readme.md

 ## Contributing

-If you want to contribute to FastTrack, please follow the [guidelines](contributing.md).
-Any contribution or idea is welcome.
+FastTrack welcomes contributions and ideas from the community.
+If you wish to contribute, please follow the guidelines outlined in the [contributing.md](contributing.md) file.

 ## Get help

-If you need help, please contact benjamin.gallois@fasttrack.sh or open an issue or a discussion on GitHub.
+If you require any assistance or have questions, you can contact benjamin.gallois@fasttrack.sh, open an issue, or start a discussion on GitHub.

 ## Citation

-You can cite FastTrack [Gallois, Benjamin, and Raphaël Candelier.
+If you use FastTrack in your research or project, kindly cite it using the following reference: [Gallois, Benjamin, and Raphaël Candelier.
 "FastTrack: An open-source software for tracking varying numbers of deformable objects."
 PLoS computational biology 17.2 (2021): e1008697.](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008697).